stavxyz/terraform-chef-policy-provisioner/README.md

 # Features

 - Automatically installs `chef-client` _**of your desired version**_ on your target system(s).
 This allows you to quickly and easily swap out the version of chef-client being used to converge your nodes.
 By default, the latest stable version of `chef-client` will be used, but you are also able to explicitly specify your desired version of `chef-client` by supplying a value for the `chef_client_version` variable to this module.
+- Instead of providing the path to a Policyfile, you can optionally supply a path to an existing policyfile archive.
+This skips the `chef update` and `chef export` steps.
 - Supports the delivery/use of `data_bags`
   - By specifying a path to your `data_bags` directory as variable `data_bags`
 - Supports the delivery/use of attributes that are specified outside of your `Policyfile.rb`